stevethomp/arcadian-kidney/README.md

 # Simple RPN Calculator
 This is a basic technical qualifier test.
-Your goal is to a create Reverse Polish Notation calculator.
+Your goal is to create Reverse Polish Notation calculator.

+Feel free to ask for any clarification you need.
+The goal is not neccessarily to completely finish the task in the allotted time, but to show what you can do and be able to discuss your decisions.

 Candidates should fork the repo and implement the specifications below on the assigned platform.
 The candidate's repo will be used for evaluation.